 The school will update and report to governors each Term.
-The governors with designated responsibility for Pupil Premium are Mr Singh and Mrs Denney.
+The governor with designated responsibility for Pupil Premium is Mrs Meston.

 I am not sure if my child could have Free School Meals- Where can I get more information from?

 Please speak in confidence to Mrs Stephenson or Mrs Beaumont in the School office.
 She will be happy to help any parent that would like to discuss this further.